jrrameau2000/Real-Estate-Analysis/README.md

 > **Randolph Rameau, Tavaris Jones, Everett Barney, Monique Ferguson**

 ## Project Description/Outline -
-> Looking at the real estate trends nationwide and how the these trends have been affected by the pandemic.
+> Looking at tax liens data from different cities, house prices/data, airbnb listings and rental rates.
-> - Look at the work from home aspect, housing market, politics (Red and Blue states/companies moving from Dem states to Rep states), affordability.
+> Looking at if better to purchase property through lien and reselling them/renting or purchasing them traditionally and reselling them

 ## Research questions to answer - What are the questions we want to answer for this project?
 - Renting vs Purchasing